 Formerly known as the “Working Poor” tax credit, the Charitable Tax Credit allows Arizona taxpayers to claim a dollar-for-dollar credit when they make donations to qualifying charities, and RMHC of Southern Arizona is a qualifying charity.

-- For 2016 and later years, the maximum amount of the credit is $400.00 for single taxpayers or heads of household.
+- For 2022, the maximum amount of the credit is $400.00 for single taxpayers or heads of household.

 - For Married taxpayers, the maximum credit is $800.00.